liy1shu/short-video-streaming/README.md

   Without the arg(by default), we will generate user retention for each video according to the video model we collected for the specific video.

-- `--trace`: (optional) choose the trace_id you are evaluating (currently fixed to zero, will change if we add dataset)
+- `--trace`: (optional) choose the type of trace you are evaluating from "fixed", "medium", "low", "high", "middle" .
+By default, trace would be set to fixed.

 1）Run a baseline algorithm